zilishen/documentation/content/nim/fundamentals/tech-specs.md

 ## Sizing recommendations for Managing NGINX Instances {#system-sizing}

 The following recommendations provide the minimum guidelines for NGINX Instance Manager.
 These guidelines ensure adequate performance, but for optimal results, we strongly recommend using solid-state drives (SSDs) for storage.
+If you set up [deployments with NGINX App Protect](#system-sizing-app-protect), you may need additional memory and CPU.

 ### Standard NGINX configuration deployments

-This section outlines the recommendations for NGINX Instance Manager deployments with data plane instances using standard configurations. **Standard configurations** typically support up to **40 upstream servers** with associated location and server blocks, and up to **350 certificates**.
+This section outlines the recommendations for NGINX Instance Manager deployments with data plane instances using standard configurations, without NGINX App Protect. **Standard configurations** typically support up to **40 upstream servers** with associated location and server blocks, and up to **350 certificates**.
 This is ideal for medium-sized environments or applications with moderate traffic.

 We recommend using SSDs to enhance storage performance.

 {{<bootstrap-table "table table-striped table-bordered">}}
 | Number of Data Plane Instances | CPU    | Memory   | Network   | Storage |